fablab-imperia/meshbee/docs/architecture.md

   versions are known to work together, because "it builds" and "it interoperates with what's already deployed" are different questions.

-None of this is speculative generality.
-It's the minimum needed to run a fleet you cannot recall.

 !!! warning "Design intent, not current behaviour"

     The first two points describe where the interface is going, not where it is.
 Today the payload